 Transactional keywords usually lead to purchase options with highly branded SERPs.
 These keywords typically signify a searcher is likely ready to purchase, and is looking for a way to do so.
 Therefore, transactional keywords show high purchase intent, whereas informational keywords show low purchase intent.

-By understanding the three different types of keyword intentions, you can help improve the SEO performance of your content marketing efforts based on business objectives.
+By understanding the different types of keyword intentions, you can help improve the SEO performance of your content marketing efforts based on business objectives.

 Why to use high intent keywords in content marketing